RakhithJK/BishopFox-sliver-wiki/Linux-Install-Script.md

 * Installs mingw
 * Runs the server in daemon mode using systemd
 * Installs client to `/usr/local/bin/sliver`
-* Generates multiplayer configuration for current user
+* Generates multiplayer configurations for all users with a `/home` directory

 ### Systemd Service